 - Listing websites, Tripadvisor, AirBnB etc.

 Wait a minute, doesn’t marketing come after the website is launched?
 Well, mostly I would agree that the bulk of your marketing plan will spring into action after launch, but when it comes to creating a website, we like to begin with the end in mind.

 Many websites are launched with the notion of ‘Build it and they will come’.
 Sadly, this doesn’t work on the web.
 You can have the best business and website in the world, but if you don't have a plan for how you are going to market it, you will struggle to drive visitors to your website and make bookings.

 At Chalet Engine, we follow the idea of a hub and spoke model.
 At the centre is the your website (the hub).
-Surrounding it are all of the channels that promote your business, but their primary purpose is always to bring those visitors back to your website.
-These channels can include things like social media, listing websites, SEO, advertising, email marketing etc.
+Surrounding it are all of the channels that we can use to promote your business, but their primary purpose is always to bring those visitors back to your website.
+The name 'channel' is marketing lingo for referring to methods or platforms by which you can promote your business.
+Examples of channels might be Facebook, Twitter, listing websites, SEO, advertising, email marketing etc.

 Why place your website at the centre?
 The reason we do this is because this is the one asset that you own and control.
 Channels such as social media networks and listing sites rise and fall in popularity over time.
 Many of the original social networks have even disappeared.
 Remember Myspace, Friendster or Bebo?

 Building a business that focuses around a Facebook page, or an AirBnB or Homeaway listing is like building a house on someone else's land.
 They own your listing and your content.
 They can and will change the rules over time.
 Some of the biggest names have already introduced new fees, actively removed references to personal websites and discourage the use of brand names to make it difficult for owners to attract bookings outside of their platform.